syncfusion-content/wpf-docs/wpf/StepProgressBar/Overview.md

 ---
 layout: post
 title: About WPF StepProgressBar  | Syncfusion
-description: WPF StepProgressBar control is used to show the progress of a multi-step process.
+description: The Step ProgressBar control is used to show the progress of a multi-step process, such as new user registration or package status tracking.
 platform: WPF
 control: StepProgressBar
 documentation: ug
 ---

-# Overview
+# WPF StepProgressBar Overview

-The Step ProgressBar control is used to show the progress of a multi-step process.
-Customize its appearance by changing the step shape, progress bar color, step template, and content template.
+The Step ProgressBar control is used to show the progress of a multi-step process, such as new user registration or package status tracking.
+You can customize its appearance by changing the step shape, progress bar color, step template, and content template.

 ![Step ProgressBar - Overview](Overview_images/Overview.png)

 ## Key features

-• Display the progress in horizontal or vertical orientation.
+• Visualize step progress markers with different shapes, such as square and circle.

-• Provides three-state progress indication:  Inactive, Indeterminate, and Active.
+• Supports active, inactive, and indeterminate statuses to show progress.

-• Customize the shape of the state or step as a circle or a square.
+• Visualize the progress of a multi-step process in the horizontal or vertical orientation.

-• Appearance can be customized easily.
+• Customize progress bar styles, markers, and contents using templates.